sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 = Reluctance towards plugin modifications and backwards compatibility = This plugin should be compatible with any other plugin or theme (unless they cause PHP errors on their own).
-You are allowed to edit this plugin and use filters for this plugin (as per GPLv3), but any modification can stop working on any update without prior notice.
+You are allowed to edit this plugin and use filters for this plugin (as per GPLv3), but any external or internal modification can stop working on any update without prior notice.
-This is to enhance the plugin security and overall performance.
-Please note that most functions, classes, methods and files are shielded.
+This is to enhance the plugin security, stability and overall performance.
+Please note that most functions, classes, methods and files are shielded against direct calls.
-No backwards compatibility will be programmed in, unless required for WordPress Core or PHP.
+No backwards compatibility will be programmed within this plugin, unless required for WordPress Core or PHP.

 = General Filter Reference =